-Consultation conducted under Section 106 of the National Historic Preservation Act (NHPA), for previous Tybee Beach renourishment projects has established that placement of sand on this beach face and reuse of previously used access areas (Figure 8) will have no effect on historic properties.
-Diver investigations of 12 targets that had been previously identified during a 2008 investigation (Watts 2008) were conducted in September 2013 (Panamerican Consultants, Inc. 2013).
+Consultation conducted under Section 106 of the National Historic Preservation Act (NHPA), for previous Tybee Beach renourishment projects has established that placement of sand on this beach face and reuse of previously used access areas (Figure 7) will have no effect on historic properties.
+Diver investigations of 12 targets in the borrow area that had been previously identified during a 2008 investigation (Watts 2008) were conducted in September 2013 (Panamerican Consultants, Inc. 2013).
 All targets were negative for cultural resources.
-A remote sensing survey of the 300 ft buffer zone was also negative for cultural resources.
+A remote sensing survey of the 300 ft buffer zone in the borrow area was also negative for cultural resources.
 The draft report is in preparation by the contractor.
 The results of these investigations and a determination of no effect on historic properties will be coordinated with the Georgia State Historic Preservation Office to comply with Section 106 of the NHPA and its implementing regulations, 36 CFR Part 800.